JasonJWilliamsNY/profile/index.md

-Jason Williams is Assistant Director, External Collaborations at the Cold Spring Harbor Laboratory DNA Learning Center where he develops national biology education programs, including minority-focused outreach.
-Williams has led education, outreach, and training for CyVerse (NSF-funded cyberinfrastructure for the life sciences) and has trained thousands of researchers and educators in bioinformatics, data science, and molecular biology.
-Williams has focused on bioinformatics in undergraduate education and career-spanning learning for biologists.
-He was the author of “Reinventing Scientific Talent” - an NSF 2026 Idea Machine winning entry for the next set of NSF “Big Ideas”.
-He is also the founder of LifeSciTrainers.org – a global effort to promote community of practice among professionals who develop training for life scientists.
-He is a member of and has chaired science advisory boards in the US, UK, and Australia and was recognized as a 2020 National Academy of Sciences Kavli Frontiers of Science Fellow.Jason is also a teacher at the Yeshiva University High School for Girls.
+Jason Williams is Assistant Director, External Collaborations at the Cold Spring Harbor Laboratory DNA Learning Center where he develops national biology education programs.
+Jason leads education, outreach, and training for CyVerse (US national cyberinfrastructure for the life sciences) and has trained thousands of students, researchers and educators in bioinformatics, data science , and molecular biology.
+Jason's focus has been developing bioinformatics in undergraduate education and career-spanning learning for biologists.
+Jason’s “Reinventing Scientific Talent” proposal was a winning entry in the US National Science Foundation’s NSF 2026 Idea Machine search for the next set of “Big Ideas”; proposals that will shape funding priorities for the foundation.
+Jason is founder of LifeSciTrainers.org – a global effort to promote community of practice among professionals who develop short-format training for life scientists.
+Jason is also a member of and has chaired science advisory boards in the US, UK, and Australia, and is a former chair of the Software Carpentry Foundation.
+In 2020, Jason was recognized as a US National Academy of Sciences Kavli Frontiers of Science Fellow.
+Jason is also a teacher at the Yeshiva University High School for Girls.

 ## Other Things